mhantsch/maxtend/README.md

 # maxtend
-Extended keyboard layers for easy navigation and functionality based on Colemak
+Extended keyboard layers for easy navigation and functionality from a Colemak base layout.

 This repository contains various configurations and tooling to create an extended keyboard setup for both Windows and Linux, and a matching configuration for the [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com).
+The configurations start from a Colemak base layout but a lot (or at least some) should also work with other base layouts.

 Read more about the [Background](BACKGROUND.md) of this setup.